Mount $ARCHIVE with SSHFS¶

 The

-corresponds to the local mountpointThe
+Drivecorresponds to the local mountpointThe

-) should be specified.
+Foldercorresponds to the remote location.It should be noted that by default it connects to the/homeand a relative path to the mounting point (/work) should be specified.
 So in this case the syntax should be as follows:

 \\sshfs\<net-id>@hpc-cng.abudhabi.nyu.edu\..\..\archive\<netid>